Financial Aid

 = Financial Need

 TU prepares standardized Cost of Attendance budgets that include direct university costs such as tuition, fees, and on-campus room and board charges, and allowances for indirect costs such as transportation, personal expenses, and off-campus room and board charges.
-The Expected Family Contribution (EFC) is calculated from your Free Application for Federal Student Aid (FAFSA) data based on a federal formula that considers factors such as income, certain assets, family size and number of family members in college.
+The Student Aid Index (SAI) is calculated from your Free Application for Federal Student Aid (FAFSA) data based on a federal formula that considers factors such as income, certain assets, family size and number of family members in college.

 1. Free Application for Federal Student Aid (FAFSA)